OJnwobodo/Fitts-LawInAR_PaperCode/README.md

 Troubleshooting
 License
 Project Overview
 This Unity project is designed to investigate user interactions with virtual objects in an AR environment.
-It uses the Microsoft HoloLens 2 to create an immersive AR experience, where users interact with objects placed in different spatial quadrants.
+It uses the Microsoft HoloLens 2 to create an immersive AR experience where users interact with objects placed in different spatial quadrants.
 The experiment captures various metrics related to object interaction, such as the time taken to interact, the user's head movement, and the positioning of objects.

 Setup Instructions
 Prerequisites